risa1796/Hotel-Recommendation-System/README.md

 ## 📍 1.
 Find hotels near me!

   Given your location, 10 hotels near to you will be recommended.
-Your location is marked blue and the nearest hotel will be marked red.
+Your location is marked as blue and the nearest hotel : red.
+  When you click a hotel mark, it will automatically lead you to the corresponding Booking.com page to see more information about the hotel.

   I used the 'Folium' library to visualize hotel locations in Google Map.